top of page

 2. Objectivity and Neutrality

-A career counsellor provides an impartial, third-party perspective that can be valuable for your child to feel heard and supported in exploring options beyond what the family may envision.
+A career counsellor acts as an impartial third party.
+This perspective can help your child feel heard and supported, allowing them to consider options beyond what their family envisions.

 3. Personalized, Tailored Advice